 The only reason you should be carrying anything larger than a simple hand digger is if you’re on a large piece of unmanicured private land like farm fields and wooded areas.

-The only other exception to this rule is if you’re hunting a beach and want to use a
+The only other exception to this rule is if you’re beach metal detecting and want to use a long-handle scoop – as long as you cover and compact all holes.

 Be aware that some parks will have limits to how deep you can dig, so you don’t disturb any archaeological evidence.